Make sure you are visible

 Extensive trials were undertaken using two riders who acted as guinea pigs for the Chinook pilots, and it was easily shown that a rider wearing a hi-viz jacket, a hat band/cover and the horse wearing a hi-viz fly sheet, the pilot could see them up to half a mile sooner.

 That was plenty of time for them to avoid over-flight and therefore avoid frightening the horse and rider.
 Many riders wearing appropriate hi-viz clothing have reported that they have witnessed pilots taking avoiding action and remained safe as a result of this.

 In addition to wearing hi-viz equipment on horse and rider, the MoD issued countless amounts of hi-viz equipment to riders in areas known to be hot spots for helicopter activity and also raised the low level flying height limits where possible.
 There are still places where low level flying will take place at any time, but mostly the horses in these areas have become acclimatised to the noise and take little or no notice.

-Reporting your concerns
+Reporting your concerns for military aircraft

 Some still remain worried by low-flying activity.
 The MoD does not take complaints lightly; in fact, they take them very seriously.
 Whatever you do, if you and your horse are involved in any incident with low flying aircraft, please tell us about it.
 You can complete our online form now or you can download the form and post it to us.
 We want to make things safer for all riders – although we appreciate that our troops have to train somewhere!